Let’s talk about how to have a healthy mentality

 30. Take enough time to sleep

 Sleep improves and organizes memory while clearing out extra waste from the area between brain cells.
-As a result, it’s not a good idea to study all night long before a test, for instance.
+As a result, it’s not a good idea to study all night before a test, for example.

 Instead, spend a concentrated study session in the evening and go to bed at a decent hour because your brain won’t be able to successfully retain what you have learned otherwise.